Tomshiii/ahk/README.md

 ## What to do:
 1. Download and install [AHK v1.1](https://www.autohotkey.com/) then download [AHK v2.0 Beta](https://www.autohotkey.com/v2/).
-2. Extract AHK v2.0 beta and rename either 32bit or 64bit exe to just "AutoHotkey.exe".
+2. Extract AHK v2.0 beta and rename either the 32bit or 64bit exe to just "AutoHotkey.exe".
 Then replace the default AutoHotkey.exe (usually found in C:\Program Files\AutoHotkey) with your new file from the 2.0 beta
    - Replace Window Spy.ahk with a v2.0 version found [here](https://github.com/steelywing/AutoHotkey-Release/blob/master/installer/source/WindowSpy.v2.ahk)
 3. Download and install either; (You could technically just edit scripts in notepad if you really wanted to, but I honestly don't recommend it)
    - [Notepad++](https://notepad-plus-plus.org/downloads/)